Search by Keyword

 Encarta Dictionary defines peace as “ . . . the time when a war or conflict ends . . . a state of mental serenity, with no anxiety.”

 Consider the story of Gideon, a mighty warrior, whom God called to restore peace by striking down Israel’s long-time oppressors, the Midianites (Judges 6:7-24).
 Gideon was the “least” in his family and had the weakest clan of men.
 Yet because God heard the Israelite’s cries and had purposed restoration for them, He placed His hand of favor, protection and victory upon Gideon to defeat Israel’s enemies.
 No way could Gideon restore peace by himself.
 Only with God could he complete his mission.
 And the mission involved a process of strategy and tactics.
-It took place over time, and it was messy.
+It took place over time.
+It was messy.

 If there are areas in our lives where the Holy Spirit is prompting us to cry out to God in repentance and restoration of peace, may we trust that He awaits our cry, He will hear us and He will respond to us lovingly.